-How To Build Wealth and Live a Life You Love
+How to Build Wealth and Live a Life You Love

-Early wealth building can lead to a more satisfying life.
+Wealth building can lead to a more satisfying life.
 Here’s where to start.

 Contributing Writer at Tally

-Build a strong budget
+1. Create a strong budget

-Diversify your income
+2. Diversify your income

 After adjusting expenses, you can further swing your cash flow in the right direction by income diversification.
 While it’s great to have a steady full-time job, you can enhance your earnings by getting into the gig economy.